 Acupressure, cupping, and massage are also forms of TCM that can create similar effects.
 Acupressure is typically done to the ears by placing tiny seeds against pressure points and holding them there with tape.
 The idea is that all the organs are represented in the ears, hands, and feet.
 Cupping takes glass jars that have been held over a candle and then placed on the back.
 The heat (warm, not hot) pulls the skin of the back up into the cup, thus pulling the muscles to sit differently for a short period.
 Massage also manipulates the muscles, and in TCM is called Tui Na or An Mo, and focuses on pressing into the same meridian points in a similar way to acupuncture and acupressure.

 While acupuncture is not an exact science, a great deal of research has been done to discover whether acupuncture is effective.
 Hundreds of clinical studies have shown success in treating a variety of illnesses, including arthritis, and improving outcomes following a stroke.

-From personal experience, I can report that on the occasion I damaged my back my practitioner had me up and moving in less than two hours, where before I couldn’t stand.
-On a separate occasion I was convinced I had torn the medial meniscus in my right knee, and after a two-hour session was up and walking.
-A week later, and after two more sessions, I was back to practising yoga.
+From personal experience, I can report that on the occasion I damaged my back my practitioner had me up and moving in less than two hours, whereas before I couldn’t stand.
+On a separate occasion, I was convinced I had torn the medial meniscus in my right knee, and after a two-hour session was up and walking.
+A week later, and after two more sessions, I was back to practicing yoga.

 WHAT TO LOOK FOR IN A PRACTITIONER